MouniAch/PhD-thesis/README.md

 Chapters 1 and 2 were based on PnET succession V4.1.
 Any switch to beta version V5 requires a recalibration of the input parameters

 chapter3: Ameray A., Cavard X., Cyr D., Valeria O., Montoro Girona M., Bergeron Y.(2023).
 Two centuries of carbon budget projection in Eastern boreal forest under different management strategies and climate change.
-Ecography journal.